alexa-pi/AlexaPi/README.md

 ## Issues/Bugs etc.

-If your alexa isn't running on startup you can check /var/log/alexa.log for errrors.
+If your AlexaPi isn't running on startup you can check the log for errors.
+If you're on systemd, run `sudo journalctl -u AlexaPi.service`, if you've stuck to the classic, run `sudo less /var/log/AlexaPi.log`.

 If the error is complaining about alsaaudio you may need to check the name of your soundcard input device, use `arecord -L`